Potential Scientific Uses of MMO Data

 For the Client - Making MMO data accessible for scientific purposes demonstrates Client interest and support for the environment and furthering scientific knowledge, and releasing such data is likely to be of benefit to species conservation.
 There are no obvious disadvantages to releasing data, assuming protocols are established and followed (see below).

-For Conservation - Species conservation is reliant on knowledge of when and where a species occurs.
+For Protection - Species conservation is reliant on knowledge of when and where a species occurs.
 This basic information is often lacking, particularly for mobile marine species, and in deep-offshore and poorly-studied regions (where seismic survey vessels may provide a unique opportunity for data collection).
 The example scientific publications provided above demonstrate how basic data on species occurrence, distribution, taxonomy, behaviour, density and habitat preferences can be provided by MMO data, with obvious conservation implications.

 Protocols for Releasing MMO Data